 It may not be pretty, but no one will see it when I’m done.
 To attach the casters, I simply use screws and drill through the basket into the ring.
 However, I did have to add a small shim to keep the casters level since the basket is not flat on the bottom.
 Now it’s ready to roll…literally!

 My interior is prepped and it’s time to reassemble.
-I sewed a new liner and made a base using the batting and cardboard I had pulled out.
+Next, I sew a new liner and make a base using the batting and cardboard I had pull out.
 My cordless hot glue gun makes this a fast project.
 I love that thing!

 After a bit of assembly and a few new pieces, my farmhouse sewing basket it ready to go.
 Check it out…

 This ain’t your grandma’s sewing basket. wahoo!!
 The new handle was attached with eye hooks, a piece of cut wire hanger, and my vintage wooden spools.
 I replaced the leather straps with remnants from my leather bench and painted the tacks black.
 Of course, I added some vintage typography because I LOVE typography.
 The basket lid reminded me of the end of a thread spool, so why not? woot!

 My new gray ticking lining is minus the ruffle and bit more clean looking.
 Notice the 3 holes I’ve added to the lid?
 I’ll show you what those are for in a minute.

-Originally, those hearts on top were supposed to be pin cushions, but whoever made it didn’t add near enough cushion to make them functional.
-Since I’m all about function over form, I added in a few design upgrade to make as if I would for my own liking.
+Originally, those hearts on top are supposed to be pin cushions, but whoever made it didn’t add near enough cushion to make them functional.
+Since I’m all about function over form, I add in a few design upgrade to make it for my own liking.

 I’ve added a built-in pin cushion with steel wool filling to sharpen the pins, storage for some essentials, and we’re good to go.
 However, you could change it up to suit your needs too.
 Those are some of my staples.